Sammy Omollo: Managerial career

 Omolo began his coaching career here with Gor Mahia, with responsibilities of also doubling up as a player.
 In 2002, Kenya Pipeline F.C. hired his services.
 He helped Vincent ‘yaro’ Ogejo, and Joe ‘siti’ Odongo captain the side.

 After he retired from playing, Omollo became a full-time manager and led Mahakama to the Kenyan Premier League.
 He was appointed manager of Tusker in late 2010.
 While at Tusker FC he won the Kenyan Premier League title in the year 2011.

 From 2012 to 2015, life in coaching became ups and downs.
 He coached the now disbanded Oserian fastac and SoNy Sugar.
 Later, he went to the lower division sides and coached Zetech University before his former club in India came calling.

-He went back to Kolkatta and managed East Bengal FC in the I-League as an assistant coach.
+He went back to Kolkata and managed East Bengal FC in the I-League as an assistant coach.
 He won the Calcutta Football League there as coach, previously he had won it as a player.
 Just like he did it in Kenya, he returned to India and did it again.

 He silently jetted back to Kenya after falling out with the Indian club's hierarchy and eventually settled at Kenyan Premier League outfit Posta Rangers in 2016.
 He was with the club for several years until 2001, when Posta Rangers sacked him due to their bad performances.

 In February 2021, Omollo appointed on Kenyan champions Gor Mahia's duty as an assistant coach.

+On January 10, 2024, he was appointed as Shabana FC head coach.